Discerning Idolatry in Desire

 Most of us realize that enjoying anything other than God, from the best gift to the basest pleasure, can become idolatry.
 Paul says in Colossians 3:5, “Covetousness is idolatry.”

-All human relational problems — from marriage and family to friendship to neighbors to classmates to colleagues — all of them are rooted in various forms of idolatry, that is, wanting things other than God in wrong ways.
+All human relational problems — from marriage, family, and friendships to neighbors, classmates, and colleagues — all of them are rooted in various forms of idolatry, that is, wanting things other than God in wrong ways.